OleksiiSerdiuk/netflixroulette/README.md

 # netflix-roulette

 Simple App practice with React + React Router + Redux Toolkit.
+This app is an example of searching for movies and viewing their details.
+You can add your own movies or edit old movies.

 ## Get started ##

+### To write the front-end, I used a third-party backend.
 ### Run backend side

 At some point you will have to start integrating with the backend HTTP API.